zsoltime/awesome-recruitment-tests/README.md

 ## JavaScript

+- [Ada](https://github.com/AdaSupport/challenge) Fix some bugs, make some improvements in a real-time TODO app.
 - [AmbulnzLLC](https://github.com/AmbulnzLLC/fullstack-challenge) Challenge for fullstack developer.
 - [Busbud](https://github.com/busbud/coding-challenge-analytics-a) Create a web page that shows a map to visualiaze coverage of the most populated cities in the world.
 - [ChurchDesk](https://github.com/ChurchDesk/cd-challenge) Create a Single-Page Application (SPA) by using HTML, CSS and JavaScript working with the GitHub API.